Princess Zorka of Montenegro: Death

-Zorka died aged just 25 on 16 March 1890 in Cetinje during childbirth and was buried in the St. George's Church in Topola, Serbia.
+Zorka died aged 25 on 16 March 1890 in Cetinje during childbirth.
+At first, she was buried in the Cetinje Monastery until 1912, afterwards her remains were transmitted to the St. George's Church, Topola, Kingdom of Serbia.

 Monument

 The first monument for a woman in Serbia was erected for Zorka on 3 June 1926.
 The monument, a work of sculptor Stamenko Đurđević, was funded by the Duchess Zorka Society and was located on the Big Kalemegdan.
 The monument was removed and probably destroyed after World War II.
 The gypsum model of the monument has survived and is housed in the History Museum of Serbia.